 Assurant Solutions focuses on establishing strong, long-term relationships with leading distributors of its products and services.
 We partner with some of the largest consumer electronics and appliance retailers and OEMs to market our ESC and warranty products.
-In our mobile business, we partner with leading mobile service providers and market our mobile protection services through them.
+In our mobile business, we partner with leading mobile service providers, retailers and banks and market our mobile protection insurance and related services through them.
 In our preneed life insurance business, we have an exclusive relationship with Services Corporation International ("SCI"), the largest funeral provider in North America.

 Several of our distribution agreements are exclusive.
-Typically these agreements have terms of one to five years and allow us to integrate our administrative systems with those of our clients.
+Typically these agreements have terms of one to 10 years and allow us to integrate our administrative systems with those of our clients.

-In addition to the domestic market, we operate in Canada, the United Kingdom ("U.K."), Ireland, Argentina, Brazil, Puerto Rico, Chile, Germany, Spain, Italy, Mexico, China, Colombia, Peru and Ecuador.
+In addition to the domestic market, we operate in Canada, the United Kingdom ("U.K."), Ireland, Argentina, Brazil, Puerto Rico, Chile, Germany, Spain, Italy, France, Mexico, China, Colombia, Peru, Ecuador and South Korea.
 In these markets, we primarily sell consumer service contracts, including mobile device protection, and credit insurance products through agreements with financial institutions, retailers and mobile service providers.
 Systems, training, computer hardware and our overall market development approach are customized to fit the particular needs of each targeted international market.